guilleiguaran/nancy/README.md

 *   Refactored full code to set proper accessors for all methods
 *   Removed Nancy::Base.call, only instances can be used to run apps
 *   Removed redirect helper, use instead ``response.redirect '/uri'``
+*   Nancy::Render is not loaded automatically, "nancy/render" needs to be required
 *   Removed ``tilt`` dependency, to use Nancy::Render add it manually to app
 *   Nancy::Base#halt can't be used with a ``Rack::Response`` object anymore